learn-co-curriculum/learn-expert-escalating-an-issue/README.md

 - Other: Everything else not specified
   - User is having trouble [setting up local env](https://github.com/flatiron-labs/learn-support/blob/master/environment-setup.md)
   - Unable to help student solve a lab

-## Admissions Re-Assignment

-Occasionally someone asks non-technical questions such as "How long does this course take to complete?", "Do you offer scholarships?", "Can you explain the job guarantee to me?", etc...
-If if you feel like you know the answer, please **do not try and answer these questions**.
-Simply let the student know that this is a great question for our admissions team and that you're going to close this chat question and forward the question to them.
-Once you get confirmation from the student that this is OK, hit the Assign button and expert-chat will take care of the rest!

 ## How to report an issue through Jira